-Conserving and, where necessary, enhancing the natural beauty of our unique landscape is the primary theme.
+Conserving and enhancing the natural beauty of our unique landscape is the primary theme.
 This addresses the components of natural beauty: the landscape, biodiversity, geodiversity, historic environment and the cultural heritage.
 The aim for each component is as follows:-

-- to conserve and, where necessary, enhance the natural beauty of the landscape in the Wye Valley AONB, with its natural and cultural features and processes and the Special Qualities and features of the Landscape Management Zones. - o to conserve, and where appropriate enhance and restore, the biodiversity of the AONB through robust ecological networks - to conserve and enhance sites that are important for the scientific and general understanding, appreciation and enjoyment of the geodiversity heritage of the AONB. - to conserve and sympathetically manage the historic environment and cultural heritage of the AONB and promote engagement with and understanding of it.
+- to conserve and enhance the natural beauty of the landscape in the Wye Valley AONB, with its natural and cultural features and processes and the Special Qualities and features of the Landscape Management Zones. - to conserve, enhance and restore, the biodiversity of the AONB through robust ecological networks - to conserve and enhance sites that are important for the scientific and general understanding, appreciation and enjoyment of the geodiversity heritage of the AONB. - to conserve and sympathetically manage the historic environment and cultural heritage of the AONB and promote engagement with and understanding of it.